DuxLay/Minecraft-Main-Menu-Panorama-Generator/README.md

 The Lightweight Tool for Minecraft Main Menu Screen Panoramas

 ### 🚀 What is DuxLay 360 Splitter?
+Convert any 360° equirectangular image into Minecraft-ready skybox faces no Photoshop needed.

-DuxLay 360 Splitter is a clean, modern, and efficient utility designed to take any 360° panoramic image (equirectangular projection) and instantly slice it into the six required cubic faces (panorama_0 through panorama_5) needed for Minecraft custom resource packs.
+DuxLay 360 Splitter is a clean, modern, and efficient utility designed to take any 360° panoramic image (equirectangular projection) and instantly slice it into the six required cubic faces (panorama_0 through panorama_5) needed for Minecraft custom resource packs

 It is designed for creators who want to transform their game’s title screen into a truly immersive experience without the headache of manual cropping or complex image manipulation software.